I Zimbra

-"I Zimbra" is a song by American new wave band Talking Heads, released as the second single from their 1979 album Fear of Music.
+"I Zimbra" is a song by the American rock band Talking Heads, released on February 7, 1980, by Sire Records as the second single from their third studio album Fear of Music (1979).

-According to Sytze Steenstra in Song and Circumstance: The Work of David Byrne from Talking Heads to the Present, the music draws heavily on the African popular music Byrne was listening to at the time.
+According to Sytze Steenstra in Song and Circumstance: The Work of David Byrne from Talking Heads to the Present (2010), the music draws heavily on the African popular music that David Byrne was listening to at the time.

-Dada lyrics
+Background

-The lyrics of "I Zimbra" are an adaptation of Dadaist Hugo Ball's poem Gadji beri bimba.
+The lyrics of "I Zimbra" are an adaptation of German Dadaist Hugo Ball's poem Gadji beri bimba.